BUYER’S GUIDE: 2017 Two-Up ATVs

 POLARIS SPORTSMAN TOURING 570 SP ($9,399)

 Polaris’ most affordable two-up machine is their Sportsman Touring 570.
-It doesn’t have standard electronic power steering on it, but you can get it for an additional $900.
-The engine resting in its frame is a 44-horsepower ProStar powerplant that is electronically fuel injected and is paired with an automatic CVT-style transmission.
+It doesn’t have standard EPS or engine braking electronic power steering on it, but you can get the EPS version for an additional $1000.
+The SP has the whole Polaris alphabet: EPS, EBS, ADC, EFI, PVT, paint and cast alloy wheels.